Need a 'text expander"? Pathagoras offers one of the best ones out there. Here's why.

 But there is really no limit on what you can '<Alt-G>' (yes, we made it a verb) into your documents.
 The power inherent in an <Alt-G> call makes Pathagoras very much like every other text expanders on the market (ActiveWords™, FastFox™, etc.)as well as Word's built in AutoCorrect feature.
 And it is far superior to Word's Quick Parts.
 (We are not going to explain the differences here.
 If you have used Quick Parts, you already know its drawbacks.
 If you haven't used Quick Parts, it's because it never been called to your attention by others . . . and for good reason.
 Sorry, Microsoft.)

-The main difference between Pathagoras' 'typing expander' function and that of the others is that Pathagoras requires you to affirmatively press the <Alt-G> combination.
-(With the others, the program is designed to 'read' your last few keystrokes and, if a match is found, to respond to what it 'sees.')
+The main difference between Pathagoras' text expander' function and that of the others is that Pathagoras requires you to affirmatively press the <Alt-G> combination.
+Here are some of the benefits of the 'affirmative call' requirement of Pathagoras.

-•The 'affirmative call' requirement means that you can use real words for your key words.
+•You can use real words for your key words.
 If you want to use a 'real' word such as "letterhead" to reflect the call to your company's letterhead, use it.
 You don't have to use a cryptic 'ltrhd" or other abbreviation.

 •The other expanders are constantly monitoring what you type.
 If you type any text that matches a 'programmed' group of letters, the expander takes over and gives you what it thinks you want.